Societal and cultural aspects of autism: Autistic women

-Although both males and females on the spectrum have a higher risk of experiencing bullying, these experiences often present differently based on gender.
-Although sample sizes are too small to draw firm conclusions, one study suggests that autistic women are less likely than males over the long term to marry, have families, go to college, have careers and live independently.
-An intense interest in specific topics plays a significant factor in the lives of those on the autism spectrum of both genders.
-Females on the spectrum may focus on different topics than their male counterparts; autistic females rarely have interests in numbers or have stores of specialized knowledge, the intense interests of autistic females can be overlooked as they are often seen to be more applicable to a broader section of society.
+Although all autistic people have a higher risk of experiencing bullying, these experiences often present differently based on gender.
+Although sample sizes are too small to draw firm conclusions, one study suggests that autistic women are less likely than males over the long term to marry, have families, go to college, have careers, and live independently.
+An intense interest in specific topics (also called a special interest) plays a significant factor in the lives of those on the autism spectrum.
+Females on the spectrum may focus on different topics than their male counterparts.
+For this reason, females' special interests may be overlooked as they may not be specifically associated with male autistic culture.
+For example, a 2008 The New York Times article indicated that autistic females rarely have interests in numbers or have stores of specialized knowledge.

-Both males and females with autism deal with the same core symptom, but when those symptoms are mixed with ideas of gender, they can offer very different lived experiences for females than their male counterparts.
-The profile of autism may change as more is understood about females, whose autism may go undiagnosed.
+All people on the autism spectrum experience the same or similar core symptoms, but when affected by ideas of gender and gender roles, the autistic traits may manifest differently and lead to different experiences for females and males.
+The profile of autism may change as more women are diagnosed, which will lead to further medical understanding.
+There may be current lacks in understanding because autistic females may go undiagnosed.

 Gender identity and sexual orientation

-In recent years (as of 2022), some people have suggested overlap between people with autism and a non-heterosexual identity (with autistic people more likely to be identified as gay, bisexual or asexual) as well as an overlap with a transgender identity.
-This issue has not been without controversy, as the issue is open to confusion; it is currently unclear whether this correlation exists due to any innate characteristic of autism that may also cause unusual discrepancies in sex or gender, or whether it is the result of exposing a group of people who experience difficulty in abiding by social norms, including those related to gender, to sexism and gender stereotypes.
+In recent years (as of 2022), research has suggested overlap between people with autism and a non-heterosexual identity (with autistic people more likely to be identified as homosexual, bisexual or asexual) as well as an overlap with a transgender identity.
+It is currently unclear whether this correlation exists due to any innate characteristic of autism that may also cause unusual discrepancies in sex or gender, or whether it is the result of exposing a group of people who experience difficulty in (or resistance to) abidance with social norms, including those related to gender, to sexism and gender stereotypes.

 Relationships with animals

-Temple Grandin, autistic designer of cattle handling systems, said that one reason she can easily figure out how a cow would react is because autistic people can easily "think the way that animals think."
+Temple Grandin, autistic designer of cattle handling systems, said that one reason she can easily figure out how a cow would react is because autistic people can easily "think the way that animals think".
 According to Grandin, animals do not have "complex emotions such as shame or guilt" and they do not think in language.
 She says that, although not everything about animals is like an autistic person, the similarity is that they think visually and without language.
 She says people do not make this connection because the study of autism and the study of animal behavior are parallel disciplines involving different individuals.
 Despite these similarities, the degree to which autistic individuals can be said to think like animals remains undetermined; non-human animals, as well as humans, have evolved cognitive specializations that may or may not share characteristics with other species.

 Dawn Prince-Hughes, diagnosed with Asperger's, describes her observations of gorillas in Songs of the Gorilla Nation.